LucasJezap/GameOfLife/README.md

 Java version: 14
 Java IDE: IntelliJ IDEA
 Owner: Łukasz Jezapkowicz

+# Java doc
+Java documentation can be seen in all source files.
+You can generate JavaDoc with any Java IDE e.g. Intellij IDEA by clicking Tools-> Generate JavaDoc... .

 # Credits
 Thanks to [Novomatic Technologies Poland S.A.](https://novomatic-tech.com/) for giving me the idea to make this